Healthy Homes Assessment Clive

 Clive Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory in all Clive and New Zealand rental homes where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is mandatory for all Clive and New Zealand rental houses where it is reasonably practicable to install.

-• Landlords and property managers must keep records that demonstrate the compliance with each Healthy Homes Standard that apply or will apply during the tenancy of an apartment rental.
+• Property managers and landlords have to keep records that prove compliance with each Healthy Homes Standard that apply or will be in force during the tenancy of their rental properties.

-• Private landlords and property managers have to make sure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of any new, renewed or varied tenancy.
+• Property managers and private landlords must make sure their rental properties comply to the Healthy Homes Standard within 90 days of any new, renewed or varied Tenancy.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 From 1 July 2023

-• All houses rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All households rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes